Eta Carina Nebula (NGC 3372) - by Colin Eldridge

 Minerva will be an array of PlaneWave CDK700 telescopes outfitted for both photometry and high-resolution spectroscopy.
 It will be the first U.S. observatory dedicated to exoplanetary science capable of both precise radial velocimetry and transit studies.
 The multi-telescope concept will be implemented to either observe separate targets or a single target with a larger effective aperture.
 The flexibility of the observatory will maximize scientific potential and also provide ample opportunities for education and public outreach.
 The design and implementation of Minerva will be carried out by postdoctoral and student researchers at Caltech.

 The primary science goal of Minerva is to discover Earth-like planets in close-in (less than 50-day) orbits around nearby stars, and super-Earths (3-15 times the mass of Earth) in the habitable zones of the closest Sun-like stars.
 The secondary goal will be to look for transits (eclipses) of known and newly-discovered extrasolar planets, which provide information about the radii and interior structures of the planets.
 This second goal uses the proven method used by the Kepler Mission, and the unique design of the Minerva observatory allows us to pursue both goals simultaneously.Learn More

 The IRF90 is a large capacity Integrated Focuser and Rotator.
 The Focuser is capable of lifting 40 lbs (18 kg) with a range 30 mm (30000 microns).
 The Rotator has a 90mm aperture with a range of 365 degrees with hardstops to elliminate any chance of cord wrap.

-The IRF90 requires a standard Electronic Focuser Assembly (EFA), already installed on most telescopes.
+The IRF90 requires a standard Electronic Focuser Assembly (EFA).